behinger/EEG-trigger-check/Eyelink Triggercheck.md

 In pygaze 2/20.000 (0.0001%) of triggers have a high delay (>10ms, up to 50ms(!)).
 8/20.000 are higher than 2ms (0.0004%).
 Further checks showed, that the extereme delays of ~50ms are during the function call of *tracker.send_command*.

 In all other cases (7 out of 8) it seems that the eyetracker is lagging.
-We did further testing using matlab and a photodiode, XXX/analysis todo.
+We did further testing using matlab and a photodiode, here the maximal delay (out of 1700 trials) was 8ms. based on a very stereotyped LCD response.
+This already hints to a python/pylink problem?

 ![PyGaze trigger test](./figures/pygaze_overtime.png)
 Green is the total time, red is the time after the send_command command returned but before the trigger arrived and blue is the negative time of only the send_command.
 It is clear, that some delays happen after python send the command to the eyetracker (red peaks) but the largest one is clearly the sending of the command.